jjshoots/jet.io/about/index.md

 My name is Jet, but for those on the formal side: Tai Jun Jet.

 I come from a small country known as Malaysia.
+It's hot and humid but also diverse and is a place I will always call home.
+I completed my undergraduate's degree in Mechanical Engineering on January 2020 at Taylor's University, and was a research assistant for an Unmanned Aerial Vehicles Laboratory at Taylor's University under [Dr. Phang](http://phangsweeking.com/).
+My work here revolved around first-principles derived autonomous navigational algorithms and novel aggressive flight control algorithms.

 Currently, I am a first year PhD student at [AVAILab](https://availab.org/), with [Dr. Mauro S. Innocente](https://msinnocente.com/) as my main supervisor.
 My research work revolves around the utilization of artificial intelligence enabled drones to inform of maintenance needs on public transport systems.

-I completed my undergraduate's degree in Mechanical Engineering on January 2020, and was a research assistant for an Unmanned Aerial Vehicles Laboratory at Taylor's University under [Dr. Phang](http://phangsweeking.com/).
-My work here involved around first-principles derived autonomous navigational algorithms and novel aggressive flight control algorithms.

 My first introduction to control and electronics came with the classic challenge of designing an inverted pendulum.
 Since then, I have dabbled in countless electronics and mechanical engineering projects, from automated aircraft painters to scratch build quadrotor vehicles based off the Arduino framework (including sketchy self-developed firmware and single channel RF controller).
 Not too long ago, I jumped on the AI bandwagon, and promptly fell in love with it.